 Jones-Shaw v.
 Shaw, 291 Ga.
 252 (2012) (citing Wright v.
 Wright, 277 Ga.
 133 (2003) and Miller v.
 Miller, 288 Ga.
 274 (2010).

-Put plainly, according to Georgia' Supreme Court, not only may a business that was formed during a marriage be subject to equitable division upon divorce, but a business that was started prior to marriage or started using pre-marital resources may also be subject to equitable division if the value of the business increased due to the efforts of both spouses.
+According to Georgia' Supreme Court, not only may a business that was formed during the marriage be subject to equitable division upon divorce, but a business that was started before marriage or started using pre-marital resources may also be subject to equitable division if the value of the business increased due to the efforts of both spouses.
 Id.
 Alternatively, if "the appreciation in value during the marriage does not render the asset a marital one subject to equitable division if the growth is solely a result of market forces.
-Thus, the key factors are the increase in value, if any, of the asset during the course of the marriage and that any gain be the result of spousal effort, either separately or in conjunction with the other spouse."
+Thus, the key factors are the increase in value, if any, of the asset during the marriage and that any gain is the result of spousal effort, either separately or in conjunction with the other spouse."
 Id. (citing Armour v.
 Holcombe, 288 Ga.
 50 (2010)).

-Once the presiding court has made a determination regarding whether the business should be considered marital or separate property.
-If the business is deemed marital property, the business must then be valued in order to facilitate division.
-Generally, there are three principle methods of calculation that may be applied to determine the value of the business in question: the income or capitalized earnings method, the market approach method, and the cost approach method.
+Once the presiding court has determined whether the business should be considered marital or separate property, if the business is deemed marital property, the business must then be valued to facilitate division.
+Generally, three principal methods of calculation may be applied to determine the business's value in question: the income or capitalized earnings method, the market approach method, and the cost approach method.
 Miller v.
 Miller, 288 Ga.
 274 (2010).
-The valuation of a business is a complex legal and financial endeavor.
+The valuation of a business is a complicated legal and financial endeavor.
 Thus, it is often necessary for both parties to introduce evidence provided by an accountant or business valuator to aid the court in coming to the appropriate conclusion regarding the value of the business.

-Once a business has been deemed marital property and it has been assigned a value, there are several methods by which a presiding court may order the division of a marital business.
-If the divorcing couple owns several business interests, the court may order one spouse to retain some interests and the other spouse to retain the remaining interest.
-Alternatively, a court may award a marital business to one spouse and order that spouse to “pay out” the other spouse for his or her interest in the business.
+Once a business has been deemed marital property, and it has been assigned a value, there are several methods by which a presiding court may order the division of a marital business.
+If the divorcing couple owns several business interests, the court may order one spouse to retain some interest and the other spouse to keep the remaining interest.
+Alternatively, a court may award a marital business to one spouse and order that spouse to "payout" the other spouse for their interest in the business.
 See Brogdon v.
 Brogdon, 290 Ga.
 618 (2012).
 For example:

 Husband and Wife's marital business interests are worth around $200,000 combined.
 The presiding court awards Husband ownership of these interests.
-As an equitable division of marital property though, the court also orders Husband to pay to Wife $100,000, which represents her equitable share of the marital business interests.
+As an equitable division of marital property, though, the court also orders Husband to pay to Wife $100,000, representing her equitable share of the marital business interests.